oa414/objc-zen-book-cn/README.md

 Class cluster as described in the Apple's documentation is
 > an architecture that groups a number of private, concrete subclasses under a public, abstract superclass.

-If this descriptions sounds familiar probably your instinct is correct.
+If this description sounds familiar probably your instinct is correct.
 Class cluster is the Apple lingo for the [Abstract Factory](http://en.wikipedia.org/wiki/Abstract_factory_pattern) design pattern.
-The idea with class cluster is very simple: you typically have an abstract class that during the initialization process use information, generally provided as parameter of the initializer method or available in the environment, to apply a logic and instantiate a concrete subclass.
+The idea with class cluster is very simple: you typically have an abstract class that during the initialization process uses information, generally provided as parameters of the initializer method or available in the environment, to apply a logic and instantiate a concrete subclass.
 This "public facing" class should internally have a good knowledge of its subclass to be able to return the private subclass that best suited the task.
-This pattern is very useful because removes the complexity of this initialization logic from the caller that only knows about the interface to comunicate with the object without actually caring about the underlying  implementation.
+This pattern is very useful because it removes the complexity of this initialization logic from the caller that only knows about the interface to comunicate with the object, without actually caring about the underlying  implementation.
 Class clusters are widely used in the Apple's frameworks; some of the most notably examples are `NSNumber` that can return an appropriate subclass depending of the type of number provided (Integer, Float, etc...) or `NSArray` that will return a concrete subclass with the best storage policy.
 The beauty of this pattern is that the caller can be completely unaware of the concrete subclass; in fact it can be used when designing a library to be able to swap the underlaying returned class without leaking any implementation detail as long as is respectful of the contract established in the abstract class.